← Home

 Resource Consumption

 The arc weights encode recipes directly in the model structure.
-No separate configuration needed—the Petri net is the specification.
+No separate configuration needed — the Petri net is the specification.
+The conservation law follows from the structure: coffee_beans + beans_used = 1000 for all time.

 Transition Rates

-For ODE simulation, each transition has a rate determining how fast it fires when enabled:
+For ODE simulation, each transition has a rate constant (drinks per minute):

 The continuous dynamics follow mass-action kinetics: